sudhanshumukherjeexx/prepup-linux/README.md

-### Prepup is a free open-source package that lets you inspect, explore, visualize, and perform pre-processing tasks on datasets in your windows/macOS terminal.
+### Prepup is a free open-source package that lets you inspect, explore, visualize, and perform pre-processing tasks on datasets in your linux/ubuntu/macOS terminal or any command line interface.